pantheon-systems/documentation/source/content/wordpress-known-issues.md

 ### PHP Version Compatibility

 WordPress is not fully compatible with PHP 8.0 or 8.1.
-All remaining known PHP 8.1 issues are deprecation notices.

-A deprecation notice is not an error, but an indicator of where additional work is needed for compatibility before PHP 9 is released and notices become fatal errors.
-With a deprecation notice, the PHP code will continue to work and nothing is broken.
+The remaining known issues with PHP 8.1 are deprecation notices.
+A deprecation notice is not an error, but an indicator of the compatibility work that is needed before PHP 9 is released and notices become fatal errors.
+The PHP code will continue to work with the deprecation notices.

-For more information, refer to the [PHP versions](/php-versions) documentation.
+For more information, refer to the [PHP Versions](/php-versions) documentation.

 ## Site Networks / Multisite

 Pantheon supports designated use cases for [WordPress Site Networks](/guides/multisite) created by WordPress' Multisite feature.

 It's especially ill-advised to use Multisite to set up many distinct/separate sites — e.g. running different plugins, for different customers — on a single code installation.